ervinoks/College/Worksheets/W200/W200 - Haskell - Basic Functional Programming.md

     ```
 ### **Recursive functions**

 Look at this example function that uses recursion.
 This is the factorial function.
-Remember in recursion you need at least one base case and the general case. (ignore error)
+Remember in recursion you need at least one base case and the general case (ignoring errors).

 <table>
 <tr>